openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `wallet_unavailable`:

 - The Wallet appears to be unavailable and therefore unable to respond to the request.
-It can be useful in situations where the User Agent cannot invoke the Wallet and another component receives the request while the End-User wishes to continue the journey on the Verifier website.
+It can be useful in situations where the user agent cannot invoke the Wallet and another component receives the request while the End-User wishes to continue the journey on the Verifier website.
 For example, this applies when using claimed HTTPS URIs handled by the Wallet provider in case the platform cannot or does not translate the URI into a platform intent to invoke the Wallet.
-In this case, the Wallet provider would return the Authorization Error Response to the Verifier and might redirect the User Agent back to the Verifier website.
+In this case, the Wallet provider would return the Authorization Error Response to the Verifier and might redirect the user agent back to the Verifier website.

 ## VP Token Validation